StitchNet: Composing Neural Networks from Pre-Trained Fragments: Results

 \subsection{Reduction in Network Creation Computation}

-We now demonstrate that StitchNets can be created without significant data and computation requirements.
-Specifically, we compare StitchNet21 (generated in Figure~\ref{fig:stitchnets} on the target dataset of $M=32$ samples) with fine-tuning the same five off-the-shelf networks (retraining them using the training portion of dataset of Section~\ref{subsec:dataset}).
-For fine-tuning, we replace and train only the last layer of the pre-trained network using Stochastic Gradient Descent (SGD) with batch size 32, learning rate $0.001$ and momentum $0.9$.
+We now demonstrate that StitchNet can be created without significant data and computation requirements.
+Specifically, we compare StitchNet21 (generated in Fig.~\ref{fig:stitchnets} on the target dataset of $M=32$ samples) with fine-tuning the same five off-the-shelf networks (retraining them using the training portion of dataset of Sec.~\ref{subsec:dataset}).
+For fine-tuning, we replace and train only the last layer of the pre-trained network using SGD with batch size 32, learning rate $0.001$ and momentum $0.9$.
 The results shown are averaged over 10 runs.
 For ease of comparison, we normalize the computation cost in terms of the number of samples processed through a neural network.
 In practice, fine-tuning requires backpropagation, which incurs additional computation per sample than StitchNet generation.

-Figure~\ref{fig:acc_data} compares the accuracy of StitchNet21 (denoted by the red star) with the traditionally fine-tuned networks as a function of the number of training samples processed.
-For a given accuracy target, StitchNets process a substantially smaller number of data samples than traditionally fine-tuned networks.
-Specifically, to reach an accuracy of 0.95, fine-tuning of \textit{alexnet}, \textit{densenet121}, and \textit{mobilenet\_v3\_small} require to process more than 320 samples while StitchNet requires only 32 samples used to stitch the fragments together (realizing over a 90\% reduction).
+Fig.~\ref{fig:acc_data} compares the accuracy of StitchNet21 (denoted by the red star) with the traditionally fine-tuned networks as a function of the number of training samples processed.
+For a given accuracy target, StitchNet processes a substantially smaller number of data samples than traditionally fine-tuned networks.
+Specifically, to reach an accuracy of 0.95, fine-tuning of \textit{alexnet}, \textit{densenet121}, and \textit{mobilenet\_v3\_small} requires processing more than 320 samples, while StitchNet requires only 32 samples used to stitch the fragments together (realizing over a 90\% reduction).

 Therefore, only a small amount of training samples and computation are required for StitchNet to achieve comparable accuracy.
-This demonstrates that StitchNets effectively reuse the information already captured in the fragments to bootstrap network creation.
+This demonstrates that StitchNet effectively reuses the information already captured in the fragments to bootstrap network creation.
 This allows for personalization of tasks and on-the-fly training without substantial data requirements.